KevinTheMix/CheatSheets/Flutter.md

   * **GlobalKey** allow Widgets to change parents without losing State, or access information about another Widget, both anyhere in the Tree
 * **Packages**/**Modules** = Dart code **only**; can use plugins (and still qualify as a package); they're published to <https://pub.dev>
 * **Plugin** = native code (Kotlin/JS/Swift) features [wrapped as Dart](https://stackoverflow.com/a/63154273/3559724)
+* Slivers = different parts of a scrollable area that can each react appropriately to the same scroll

 ## Environment